ashu3103/go-compiler-notes/middle-end/00-escape-analysis/04-solving/03-outlives.md

 	}
     ```

-> Easter Egg: All global variables are implicitly marked with attrEscape.
+> Note: All global variables are implicitly marked with attrEscape.
 Therefore, any location that flows to a global variable is also considered to escape.